daveworth/not-so-secret-sauce/topics/deployment-platforms.md

 description: Deciding where to deploy your app
 ---

-When we develop web applicaitons the majority of our focus is on building the features that we need.
+When we develop web applications the majority of our focus is on building the features that we need.
 We focus on which gems provide us the functionality we want, which database is best suited to the application, but not about where we deploy our applications.
 There are several deployment platforms that are